dynatrace-wwse/enablement-business-observability/lab-guide/content/06_bizevents_alert/01_bizevents_alert/index.md

 1. Launch the OpenPipeline app

-2. Select `Business events` in the OpenPipline tree
+2. Select `Business events` in the OpenPipeline tree

 3. Select `Pipelines` tab